Patrick-Ehimen/ucan-upload-wall/SECURITY.md

 While the current architecture is insecure, the following measures reduce (but do not eliminate) risk:

+### 0. Use in Restricted Environments

+**Most Important**: To significantly reduce the attack surface:

+- ✅ **Use in browsers WITHOUT any extensions** (e.g., Chrome/Firefox with zero extensions installed)
+- ✅ **Use on mobile phones** where browser extensions are typically not available and the attack surface is much smaller
+- ❌ **Avoid using with browser extensions installed** - they can inject code, intercept messages, and access localStorage

+This single measure eliminates many of the code injection attack vectors described in this document.

 ### 1. Content Security Policy (CSP)
 ```html
 <meta http-equiv="Content-Security-Policy"